insper-education/active-handout-plugins-py/backend/README.md

 # Active Handout Backend

-## Setting up Auth0

-We delegate authentication to [Auth0](https://auth0.com/).
-You will need to create an account for you and pick the social connections you want to support.

-In your Auth0 application settings, add the following:

-- On **Allowed Callback URLs** add: `http://localhost:8080/api/callback,https://YOUR_URL_HERE/api/callback`
-- On **Allowed Logout URLs** add: `http://localhost:8080/api/user-menu,https://YOUR_URL_HERE/api/user-menu`

-**Important:** replace `YOUR_URL_HERE` by your domain and the port to whatever port you are using in your local Django server.

-In your Auth0 application settings page, set "Application Type" to `Single Page Application`.
-In the "Advanced Settings" at the bottom of the settings page, make sure "JSON Web Token (JWT) Signature Algorithm" is set to `RS256` and "OIDC Conformant" is checked.

 ## Setting up a server on AWS

 **Important:** to complete the deploy you need a domain (or subdomain) so we can setup the Let's Encrypt certificate.